Save-Dao/guide/docs/rips.md

 If this excites you, we encourage you to keep reading!

-Looking to receive funding for a Save dao Improvement Proposal (SIP)?
+Looking to receive funding for a Adbongo Org Improvement Proposal (SIP)?
 We suggest receiving soft consensus from the DAO before putting anything onchain.
 The best way to do this is as follows:

 -   Create an issue on the [SIPs Repo TBD](git link) detailing why it benefits the DAO and how it will be executed.
 -   Add the new issue to the [SIP Requests TBD](git link) Project (or ask a keeper).